Section 4: General organisation

 (j) At all School Sport Australia Championships and Interstate Exchanges, New South Wales Combined High Schools Sports Association officials will stay at the accommodation as specified by the host state.

-(k) The Executive and general council also requests that during the carnival you take time out to personally contact the principal(s) of the school that has provided billets for the team you are in charge of.
+(k) The Executive and general council also requests that during the championship you take time out to personally contact the principal(s) of the school that has provided billets for the team you are in charge of.
 Your co-operation in this matter is appreciated.

-(l) Completion of carnival:
+(l) Completion of championship:

 (i) Ensure that team members are aware of return travel details.